Chamber Musician - Diary entries

 Rachmaninoff's role: Solo Pianist and Chamber Musician

 Notes: Satina notes that her information for this concert in the Felix Corbett series was sent to her by Mr J. Tillet.
 Satina further notes that in Rachmaninoff’s notebook he wrote that he played ‘only 2 piano solos’, but in a later typewritten comment pondered that it was ‘possible he meant he appeared twice’.
 While Satina noted the Schubert she didn't indicate Rachmaninoff's participation, yet from a review in the Teeside Weekly Herald from October 21 it is apparent that the performance of Schubert's Rondo in B minor for violin and piano was performed by him with Fritz Kreisler, which would seem to be both the first time the two played together, and the only known time they did so in a public concert.
-The review appears to clarify that the word 'prelude' was used in a loose way to refer to the pieces in Rachmaninoff's opp.
-3 and 10 sets.
-The exact order of the program is hard to determine from the review.
+The exact order of the program is not known, and difficult to determine from the review, which also notes the Prelude in C sharp minor, op.
+3, no. 2, was repeated as an encore.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 Rachmaninoff's role: Conductor and Chamber Musician

-Notes: Satina indicates that this was the 8th Symphony Concert of the season of the Moscow Philharmonic Society, beginning at 9pm.
-The details of the songs are from Martyn.
+Notes: Satina notes that this was the 4th Symphony Concert of the Moscow Philharmonic Society.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 7 1915 (Julian calendar)